telekom-security/tpotce/cloud/ansible/README.md

     Host ANSIBLE_MASTER_IP
     ForwardAgent yes
     ```
-  - If you execute the script locally, enable it for all Hosts, as this includes newly generated T-Pots:
+  - If you execute the script locally, enable it for all hosts, as this includes newly generated T-Pots:
     ```
     Host *
     ForwardAgent yes